oneforawe/react-ts/README.md

 # React-TS

-This is a template repository for a [React](https://react.dev) app project in [TypeScript](https://www.typescriptlang.org).
+This is a template repository for [React](https://react.dev) app projects written in [TypeScript](https://www.typescriptlang.org).
 The commands below were not necessarily executed in the order shown.

 ## Usage of the Repo